MackenzieClarkson/data/README.md

 npm run --script populate
 ```

-will an externally hosted json file and populate the patient records table using the data.
+will get an externally hosted json file and populate the patient records table using the data.